 Although isolation is of considerable importance in the production of new species, on the whole I am inclined to believe that largeness of area is of more importance, especially in the production of species, which will prove capable of enduring for a long period, and of spreading widely.
-Throughout a great and open area, not only will there be a better chance of favourable variations arising from the large number of individuals of the same species there supported, but the conditions of life are infinitely complex from the large number of already existing species; and if some of these many species become modified and improved, others will have to be improved in a corresponding degree or they will be exterminated.
+Throughout a great and open area, not only will there be a better chance of favourable variations arising from the large number of individuals of the same species there supported, but the conditions of life are much more complex from the large number of already existing species; and if some of these many species become modified and improved. others will have to be improved in a corresponding degree, or they will be exterminated.
 Each new form, also, as soon as it has been much improved, will be able to spread over the open and continuous area, and will thus come into competition with many others.
-Hence more new places will be formed, and the competition to fill them will be more severe, on a large than on a small and isolated area.
-Moreover, great areas, though now continuous, owing to oscillations of level, will often have recently existed in a broken condition, so that the good effects of isolation will generally, to a certain extent, have concurred.
+Moreover, great areas, though now continuous, owing to former oscillations of level, will often have existed in a broken condition, so that the good effects of isolation will generally, to a certain extent, have concurred.
 Finally, I conclude that, although small isolated areas probably have been in some respects highly favourable for the production of new species, yet that the course of modification will generally have been more rapid on large areas; and what is more important, that the new forms produced on large areas, which already have been victorious over many competitors, will be those that will spread most widely, will give rise to most new varieties and species, and will thus play the most important part in the changing history of the organic world.

-We can, perhaps, on these views, understand some facts which will be again alluded to in our chapter on Geographical Distribution; for instance, that the productions of the smaller continent of Australia have formerly yielded, and apparently are now yielding, before those of the larger Europso-Asiatic area.
+We can, perhaps, on these views, understand some facts which will be again alluded to in our chapter on Geographical Distribution; for instance, that the productions of the smaller continent of Australia have formerly vielded, and apparently are now vielding, before those of the larger Europæo-Asiatic area.
 Thus, also, it is that continental productions have everywhere become so largely naturalised on islands.
 On a small island, the race for life will have been less severe, and there will have been less modification and less extermination.
 Hence, perhaps, it comes that the flora of Madeira, according to Oswald Heer, resembles the extinct tertiary flora of Europe.
-All fresh-water basins, taken foxether, make a small area commored with that of the sea or of the land; and, consequently, the competition between fresh-water productions will have been less severe than elsewhere; new forms will have been more slowly formed, and old forms more slowly exterminated.
+All fresh-water basins, taken together, make a small area compared with that of the sea or of the land; and, consequently, the comnetition between fresh-water productions will have been less severe than elsewhere; new forms will have been more slowly formed, and old forms more slowly exterminated.
 And it is in fresh water that we find seven genera of Ganoid fishes, remnants of a once preponderant order: and in fresh water we find some of the most anomalous forms now known in the world, as the Ornithorhynchus and Lepidosiren, which, like fossils, connect to a certain extent orders now widely separated in the natural scale.
-These anomalous forms may almost be called living fossils; they have endured to the present day, from having inhabited a confined area, and from having thus been exposed to less severe competition.
+These anomalous forms may be called living fossils; they have endured to the present day, from having inhabited a confined area, and thus having been exposed to less severe competition.